Become a master in parking management — five things to keep in mind

 - Whether and how they differ in size

-- Where any pillars and other obstacles stand
+- Where any pillars and other obstacles are

 Then you can see how high your actual occupancy is and find out if you have any inaccuracies in your current rental that need to be corrected.
-It is not at all uncommon to discover spaces you didn't know existed, double deals in the same car park, missed vacancies, zero contracts and uneven pricing.
+It is not at all uncommon to discover spaces you didn't know existed, multiple agreements for the same spot, missed vacancies, free contracts and uneven pricing.

 Automate what can be automated

-Another part of getting really good at parking management is understanding what is best to do yourself and what should be automated.
+Another part of getting really good at parking management is understanding what is a good idea to do manually and what should be automated.
 For example, if you have complex contracts that require extra hands-on work, you can continue to handle this manually, but the majority of your processes can be automated — and even improved!

-By automating management processes such as queue management, filling, key management, contract management, notification, payment, pricing and access control, for example, you get:
+By automating management processes such as queue management, allocation, key management, contract management, notification and payment, pricing and access control, for example, you get:

 - More efficient administration.
 Perhaps the most obvious advantage of automation.
 When management is automated, time is released, which you can then use to focus more on customer care.
 This in turn increases customer satisfaction — win-win!

 - Increased occupancy.
-With automated queue management and filling, temporary vacancies are reduced, as park drivers can buy parking permits themselves and start using the car park right away, without waiting for mailed contracts or exchanged keys.
+With automated queue management and allocation, temporary vacancies are reduced, as parkers can buy parking permits themselves and start using their spot right away, without waiting for mailed contracts or exchanged keys.

 - Better control of your revenue.
-One clever thing that can be automated is condition changes and price listing.
-You no longer need to post additional contracts or make manual price adjustments — change in one place and it will be automatically pushed out to all affected customers.
+One clever thing that can be automated is changing terms and pricing.
+You no longer need to post additional contracts or make manual price adjustments — make the change in one place and it will be automatically get pushed out to all affected customers.

 Listen to what customers are asking for and try to meet their needs

 Satisfied customers generate more revenue and fewer support cases, so taking customer needs into account is good for both them and you.
-For example, offering only monthly reserved parking is likely to meet only a small part of your tenants' needs, so you should instead build a dynamic offer with different types of space classes.
+For example, offering only monthly reserved parking is likely to meet only a small part of your tenants' needs, so you should instead build a dynamic offer.
 For example, examine the need for:

-- Unreserved parking during daytime, evening hours and weekends
+- Unreserved parking during daytime, evening hours and weekends, respectively

-- Unreserved electric car charging point (3.7 kW) during daytime, evening hours and weekends
+- Unreserved electric car charging point (3.7 kW) during daytime, evening hours and weekends, respectively

 - Reserved monthly parking